 {% include 'partial/ad_banner.html' if_exists %}

-So, ifad_banner.htmlIt exists, it will be introduced; if it does not exist, it will be elegantly ignored without interrupting the page rendering.
+so ifad_banner.htmlIt exists, it will be introduced; if it does not exist, it will be ignored gracefully without interrupting the page rendering.

-Advanced encapsulation: Functions in the template -{% macro %}
+Advanced encapsulation: Functions in templates ——{% macro %}

-For more complex, repetitive UI components with logic processing, AnQiCMS also provides{% macro %}Labels, it allows you to define code blocks similar to functions in templates.Macros can accept parameters and generate different HTML content based on the parameters.This is especially useful in scenarios where similar structures need to be rendered based on different data, such as list items, card components, etc.
+For more complex, repetitive UI components with logical processing, AnQiCMS also provides{% macro %}A tag that allows you to define a code block similar to a function in a template.Macros can accept parameters and generate different HTML content based on the parameters.This is especially useful in scenarios where list items, card components, and other similar structures need to be rendered with different data.

 For example, you can define a macro to render each item in the article list: